Kozova

 Kozova (Козова; Kozowa; Козо́ва; Yiddish: קאזעווע) is a rural settlement in Ternopil Raion, Ternopil Oblast, western Ukraine.
 It is located in the historical region of Galicia, 16 km east of Berezhany, some 30 km west of Ternopil, and 100 km southeast of Lviv.
 It hosts the administration of Kozova settlement hromada, one of the hromadas of Ukraine.
-The settlement is situated beside a lake on the Koropets River (“little carp”).
+The settlement is situated beside a lake on the Koropets River in the western part of the historical region of Podolia.
 There is presumption that the name Kozova comes from the Ukrainian word koza (goat), though other possible sources exist.
 Population:

 History

-From 1350 to 1772 and again from 1919 to 1939, it was part of Poland.
+From 1350 to 1772 Kozova belonged to the Kingdom of Poland, which incorporated territories of the former Kingdom of Galicia and Lodomeria.
 The first partition of Poland in 1772 attributed Galicia to the Habsburg monarchy.
-See more details in the article Kingdom of Galicia and Lodomeria.
-The Polish name Kozowa was used until 1939.
+The Weingarten family, influential in Canadian and New York real estate, emigrated from Kozova at the turn of the 20th century.